mrasdev/csharp-gameoflife/README.md

 # High-Performance Cellular Automata Engine (.NET 9)

 A highly optimized, multi-threaded, and **zero-allocation** simulation engine for *Conway's Game of Life* and *HighLife*, built with **.NET 9**.

-This project leverages low-level optimization techniques, modern C# features, and hardware awareness to maximize execution speed and throughput on modern multi-core CPUs.
+The engine is designed for **maximum throughput on modern multi-core CPUs**, using low-level optimization techniques, cache-friendly memory access patterns, and carefully controlled threading.

 ![Screenshot](Screenshot.png "Screenshot")